In 2011, Kosmos celebrated our IPO, with shares trading on the NYSE under the KOS symbol.

-Jason E. Doughty has nearly 20 years of legal experience in the international oil and gas industry.
+Jason E. Doughty has over 20 years of legal experience in the international oil and gas industry.
 Prior to joining Kosmos in September 2011, he spent more than 11 years with ConocoPhillips in various leadership roles, including serving as deputy general counsel, Americas Exploration and Production.
 During his tenure with ConocoPhillips, Mr. Doughty was responsible for the company’s commercial litigation and international arbitration efforts; the Lower 48 and Latin America E&P legal group; and the Indonesia legal group.
-Previously, He was an attorney with ExxonMobil in Houston and a commercial litigation attorney in private practice in Santa Fe, New Mexico.
+Previously, he was an attorney with ExxonMobil in Houston and a commercial litigation attorney in private practice in Santa Fe, New Mexico.
 Mr. Doughty earned a Juris Doctor from the University of Houston Law Center, a master’s degree in business administration from the University of Texas at Austin, and a bachelor of science degree in finance from Louisiana Tech University.
 He is a member of the State Bar of Texas.

 Paul M. Nobel joined Kosmos with over 20 years of industry and public accounting experience.
 In his role, Mr. Nobel is responsible for all of the company’s accounting, tax and financial reporting processes as well as global insurance risk management.
 Prior to joining Kosmos in July 2012, he was senior vice president and chief accounting officer of World Fuel Services Corporation, a multi-billion dollar global fuel logistics company.
 He concurrently held several other leadership positions at World Fuel Services, including but not limited to: senior vice president, finance – EMEA; senior vice president, audit and business controls; and senior vice president, corporate finance.
 Mr. Nobel began his career at Deloitte & Touche LLP, where he served in various capacities in the assurance and advisory group, including senior manager.
 Mr. Nobel earned a bachelor of science degree from Florida State University and is a member of the Florida Institute of Certified Public Accountants and the American Institute of Certified Public Accountants.